How Niferex® may help you reach your peak iron absorption?

 - PIC is best absorbed in an environment of a pH less than three, which includes the proximal duodenum of the small intestine.4,7

-- Sumalate®, which is not as pH dependent, meaning it can be absorbed in the proximal and distal duodenum.
-Sumalate® is also less interrupted by food inhibitors because it is chelated.2-5 Chelated metals have less available electrons to participate in chemical reactions which make them less susceptible to be involved in reactions with absorption inhibitors often found in food.
+- Sumalate®, which is not as pH dependent, can be absorbed in both the proximal and distal duodenum.
+Sumalate® is also less interrupted by food inhibitors because it is chelated.2-5 Chelated metals have less available electrons to participate in chemical reactions.
+This make them less susceptible to be involved in reactions with absorption inhibitors often found in food.
 The amino acids glycine and aspartic acid found in Sumalate® are the most absorbable amino acids and aid in iron absorption into enterocytes.1